Drahoot/Mongo-test/python/docs/hashtable/README.md

   - Arguments: key
   - Returns: Index in the collection for that key

+## Challenge
+Create your own new data structure: Hash Tables!
+Cover it in tests and make sure it's all in working order for future use.

+## Approach & Efficiency
+Hash Tables have a time/space complexity of O(1)

 ## Collaborators
 - Riki Plaza
 - Jamall Malik